 Alpacas are generally friendly, especially if handled well from a young age.
 They are fairly easily harness trained.
 They will only occasionally spit, usually under extreme provocation.
 They will occasionally kick out with their back legs if their legs are touched although again this can be minimised by handling at a young age.
 Alpacas can be made great pets.

 Alpacas are normally sheared once a year.
 The fibre they produce should be soft and luxurious and is naturally fire resistant.
-It is also hypoallergenic due to the absence of lanolin.
+It also lacks lanolin, making it good for people with allergies to it.
 There are many different fleece colours ranging from white, fawn, grey, brown to black.

 The alpaca gestation is about 11 months resulting normally in a single cria being born, weighing 6-8kg.
 It is very rare for twins to be born and even rarer for them to survive.
 They are normally weaned at 5-6 months old.

 Alpacas can normally be mated from around 14 months old and then 2-6 weeks after giving birth.